ClarkDoom/sharmagotchi/README.md

 ## Future Enhancements

-- Multi-tier health bar that increases as your pet's age increases
+- Multi-tier health bar that increases as your pet's age increases.
-- Additional pet options with accompanying animations
+- Additional pet options with accompanying animations.
-- Dark Mode
+- Dark Mode.

 ## Atributions:
 * All animations were created by myself using <a href="https://www.pixilart.com/">pixilart</a>.